Above and Beyond: Alabaster Police honored during dinner - Shelby County Reporter

 “We are here to honor and celebrate you guys and all that you do,” Matthews said.
 “We know that it has been a tough year and tough season.
 So, we are just honored to be here tonight to celebrate each and every one of you.”

-In the past, speakers discussed their positive experiences with the police department including situations where officers helped to save a woman’s life right inside of Champy’s.
+In the past, speakers discussed their positive experiences with the police department including situations in which officers helped to save a woman’s life right inside of Champy’s.

 This year, the obvious topic was how APD was able to successfully navigate the COVID-19 pandemic.
-Mayor Scott Brakefield commended each of the officers for perservering through a situation that no one ever expected.
+Mayor Scott Brakefield commended each of the officers for persevering through a situation that no one ever expected.

 “I just wanted to say a quick thank you to all of you,” Brakefield said.
 “I know the last year has been an incredibly difficult year.
 You have gone above and beyond everything we have asked you to do to protect our citizens.
 You even really put yourself in the line of danger with the virus and everything going on.
 We can’t thank you enough for everything that you do.
 We greatly appreciate everything that you do and I hope you enjoy this.”